junhan/learnmachinelearning/doc/asr-development.md

 Change 0.21 to adjust the level of sensitivity in the sampling rates (I found 0.2-0.3 often provides best result).
 ```

-## use language model
+## use a language model for better transcription result
+according to deep speech paper, language model may not help in the transcribing process and deep learning approaches can generate the text from audio directly.

-Language model can also be considered.
-About how language model is used in deepspeech, refer to the blog of `A Journey to <10% Word Error Rate`.
+If the initial result is not satisfactory, consider supplying a language model.
+How language model is used in deepspeech, refer to the blog of `A Journey to <10% Word Error Rate`.

 [There's an explanation of how the language model is integrated in to Deep Speech in our blog post A Journey to <10% Word Error Rate.](https://discourse.mozilla.org/t/how-language-model-is-used-in-deepspeech/22947)